Whether it’s first time, boomerangs or move up buyers, the down payment is often the biggest obstacle to home ownership.

 SEPS are eligible for a tax credit of up to $500 per year for each of the first 3 years for the cost of starting the plan.

-The monies can be rolled over tax free into traditional IRA for the sake of a 1st time homeowner’s withdrawal.
+The monies can be rolled over tax-free into a traditional IRA for a first-time homeowner’s withdrawal.

 The IRS website features handbooks with Q and A’s & it’s always best to talk with a licensed tax preparer before liquidating funds